5 At-Home Tips to Ease Sleep Apnea

-In a Finnish study published in 2010, 71 people with sleep apnea were given lifestyle counseling or participated in a lifestyle modification program that included a 12-week low-calorie diet.
-On average, those in the weight loss group shed 16 pounds.
-After two years, their sleep apnea was much less severe than the sleep apnea in the lifestyle counseling group.
+In one study, 71 people with the disorder got either lifestyle counseling or joined a program that included a 12-week low-calorie diet.
+On average, those in the diet group shed 16 pounds.
+After 2 years, sleep apnea was much less severe for them than it was for the people who got counseling only.

-A U.S. study published in 2009 looked at the effect of weight loss on obstructive sleep apnea among obese people with type 2 diabetes.
-The people in the study were assigned to either a weight loss group or a diabetes management group over a one-year period.
-On average, those in the weight loss group lost nearly 24 pounds, while those in the second group lost just 1.3 pounds.
+Another study looked at how dropping pounds affected sleep apnea among obese people with type 2 diabetes.
+The people joined either a weight loss group or a diabetes management group for 1 year.
+On average, those in the weight loss group lost nearly 24 pounds, while those in the other group lost 1.3 pounds.

-The effects of losing weight were even more dramatic in this study.
-Three times as many people in the weight loss group wound up with no symptoms of sleep apnea at all.
-And among the people in that group who still had sleep apnea, it was much less severe after losing weight.
+The effects of trimming down were even more dramatic in this study.
+More than three times as many people in the weight loss group wound up with no symptoms of sleep apnea at all.
+And among the people in that group who still had the disorder, it was much less severe after they slimmed down.

 Tip 2: Limit Alcohol and Stop Smoking

-Alcohol decreases the muscle tone in the back of the throat, which can interfere with breathing -- the last thing you need when you already have breathing problems.
+Alcohol decreases the muscle tone in the back of the throat, which can interfere with air flow -- the last thing you need when you already have breathing problems.

 Some research shows that sleep apnea may mean you're more likely to choose the unhealthy stuff at meals and snacks.